BertZZ/OnlinePokerProject/README.md

 The Project
 -----------

 The project started as a slightly ambitious Online poker game.
 However we quickly realised this would not be possible in a week whilst also writing a poker hand checker from scratch.
-The app we have built we feel could be used for generating realistic poker hands to assist learning in a risk free environment, alongside other Poker learning reasorces.
+The app we have built we feel can be used as a learning tool as it's ability  to generate realistic poker hands to assist learning in a risk free environment, alongside other Poker learning reasorces and tutorials would be usefull in assisting with thought exercises and practice.
+The apps ability to generate full hands quickly means that hundreds of hands can be generated and thought through in a very short amount of time.

 Technologies
 ------------